Michelle Tea: Radar Productions

-Recent work
+Other work

 Tea has toured with the Sex Workers' Art Show.
-She is also a contributor to The Believer magazine.
+She was also a contributor to The Believer magazine.

+In February 2008, Tea was the 23rd Zale Writer-in-Residence at the H. Sophie Newcomb Memorial College Institute at Tulane University.

 In 2012, Tea partnered with City Lights Publishers to form the Sister Spit imprint.
+In 2016, she created Amethyst Editions, an imprint of Feminist Press, and in 2023 launched the nonprofit press Dopamine Books.

-From 2012 to 2015, Tea wrote a column for XOJane, where she chronicled the difficulties she faced in trying to have a baby with her partner, Dashiell.
+From 2012 to 2015, Tea wrote a column for xoJane, where she chronicled the difficulties she faced in trying to have a baby with her partner, Dashiell.
 Her articles documented the stress and difficulty that accompanied fertility treatments and artificial insemination, and additionally illuminated gaps that existed for queer couples in a system that was created with heterosexual couples in mind.

-In 2016, she created Amethyst Editions, an imprint of Feminist Press.

-Tea stepped outside her work as a writer to serve as the Executive Producer of Valencia: The Movie.
-Based on her novel of the same name, the experimental film was spearheaded with filmmaker Hilary Goldberg.
-Valencia was filmed by 20 different lesbian, queer and trans directors, each assigned a different chapter of her novel.
-The twenty one different 'Michelle' characters "vary in age, gender, size, ethnicity, style and era".

-Her experiences trying to conceive and preparing for parenthood led her to start the website Mutha Magazine, an alternative mothering/parenting website that caters to those parents that do not identify with mainstream parenting media.
-Of the project she says "I think there are a lot of women who get pregnant and have babies but they're not part of this cultural traditional ideas of what it means to be a mom and they're not interested in the media that's already out there."
+Her experiences trying to conceive and preparing for parenthood led her to start the website Mutha Magazine, an alternative parenting website for parents that do not identify with mainstream parenting media.

-In 2018, Against Memoir was published by Feminist Press.

-Academics

-In February 2008, Tea was the 23rd Zale Writer-in-Residence at the H. Sophie Newcomb Memorial College Institute at Tulane University.
-She did not go to college and, in interviews, has discussed the assumption that she has studied.
+In 2015, Tea published Black Wave, an apocalyptic novel set in San Fancisco in 1999.

+In 2018, Tea published Against Memoir, a collection of journalistic articles on different topics.

-Critical acclaim
+Critical reception

-In February 2019, Michelle won the PEN / Diamondstein-Spielvogel Award for Art of the Essay for her book Against Memoir: Complaints, Confessions, and Criticisms!
-(Feminist Press, May 2018).

-While touring together in the year 2000, Tea and writer Clint Catalyst came up with the idea to solicit first-person narratives for their 2004 anthology, Pills, Thrills, Chills and Heartache.
-Described by Publishers Weekly as a "celebrat[ion of] the avant-garde," the book, which includes work by JT Leroy, Dennis Cooper, and Eileen Myles, reached #10 on the Los Angeles Times non-fiction paperback bestseller list in its first week of release.
-Moreover, the book was a 2004 Lambda Literary Awards finalist in the Anthologies/Fiction category.
-Her books have often been nominated in the competition, beginning with the 2001 Lesbian Fiction nomination and award for Valencia.
+Tea and Clint Catalyst's 2004 anthology, Pills, Thrills, Chills and Heartache was featured by Publishers Weekly and reached #10 on the Los Angeles Times non-fiction paperback bestseller list in its first week of release.
+The book was a 17th Lambda Literary Awards finalist in the Anthologies/Fiction category.
+Her books have often been nominated in these awards, beginning with the 2001 Lesbian Fiction nomination and award for Valencia.

 She was awarded the Jim Duggins Outstanding Mid-Career Novelists' Prize by the Saints and Sinners Literary Festival in 2008.

+In February 2019, Tea won the PEN/Diamonstein-Spielvogel Award for the Art of the Essay for her book Against Memoir.